Tuvaluan language: Literature

 The Bible was translated into Tuvaluan in 1987.
 Jehovah's Witnesses publish Watchtower Magazine on a monthly basis in Tuvaluan.
-There is also an "Introduction to Tuvaluan" & "Tuvaluan Dictionary" both by Geoffrey Jackson.
+There is also an "Introduction to Tuvaluan" and "Tuvaluan Dictionary" both by Geoffrey Jackson.
 Apart from this, there are very few Tuvaluan language books available.
 The Tuvalu Media Department provides Tuvaluan language radio programming and publishes Fenui News, a Facebook page and email newsletter.

-A Tuvaluan writer Afaese Manoa (1942–) wrote the song "Tuvalu for the Almighty (Tuvaluan: Tuvalu mo te Atua)", adopted in 1978 as Tuvalu's national anthem.
+A Tuvaluan writer Afaese Manoa (born 1942) wrote the song "Tuvalu for the Almighty (Tuvaluan: Tuvalu mo te Atua)", adopted in 1978 as Tuvalu's national anthem.

 Oral traditions

-Although Tuvaluan does not have a longstanding written tradition, there is a considerable corpus of oral traditions that is also found in the Music of Tuvalu, which includes material that pre-dates the influence of the Christian missionaries sent to Tuvalu by the London Missionary Society.
+Although Tuvaluan does not have a longstanding written tradition, there is a considerable corpus of oral traditions that is also found in the music of Tuvalu, which includes material that pre-dates the influence of the Christian missionaries sent to Tuvalu by the London Missionary Society.
 The missionaries were predominantly from Samoa and they both suppressed oral traditions that they viewed as not being consistent with Christian teaching and they also influenced the development of the music of Tuvalu and the Tuvaluan language.

 According to linguist Thomason, "some artistic forms are inextricably tied to the language they are expressed in."
 A report on the sustainable development of Tuvalu posits the sustainability of traditional songs depends on the vitality of the Tuvaluan language.
 Grammatical documentation of the Tuvaluan language indicates that various linguistic features have been preserved specifically within domains of verbal art.
 For example, the use of passives in Tuvaluan has become obsolete, except in folklore and ancient songs.